HashNuke/mail-to-json/README.md

 # MailToJson

-Receives email and forwards it to your app as a JSON webhook (aka simple half-assed [Mailgun](http://mailgun.com) clone).
+Receives email and forwards it to your app as a JSON webhook (aka stripped down [MailGun](http://mailgun.com) clone).

 ## Install application